usgs/geomag-algorithms/docs/algorithms/SqDist.md

 assumed to be static, but in reality it is constantly changing, and on a variety of time scales associated with distinct physical phenomena.
 These are:

-- Secular variation (SV) - slow variations in the geomagnetic field associated with changes in Earth's interior.
+- `SV` - Secular variation, slow variations in the geomagnetic field associated with changes in Earth's interior.
-- Solar quiet variation (SQ) - shorter-term periodic variations in the geomagnetic field associated with Earth's rotation beneath quasi-static geospace electric currents that are phase-locked with the sun.
+- `SQ` - Solar quiet variation, shorter-term periodic variations in the geomagnetic field associated with Earth's rotation beneath quasi-static geospace electric currents that are phase-locked with the sun.
-- Disturbance (DIST) - shorter-term non-periodic variations in the geomagnetic field, typically associated with episodic events like geomagnetic storms and substorms.
+- `DIST` - Disturbance, shorter-term non-periodic variations in the geomagnetic field, typically associated with episodic events like geomagnetic storms and substorms.